New cat

 If putting your coat or shoes on is a trigger, do other activities such as washing up or reading a book while wearing your coat and shoes.
 If it is the sound of keys, then jangle them at random times to help your dog realise these things don't necessarily mean that you are leaving.

-Being destructive, such as chewing and ripping objects, digging or scratching.
+Being destructive, such as chewing and ripping objects, digging or scratching?

 This can also be the result of boredom or lack of exercise, as well as part of the natural development of puppies and young dogs.
 If the destruction is focused particularly around door or window frames then that could be more likely anxiety.

-Toileting in the house.
+Toileting in the house?

 If your dog is young, make sure their housetraining is good.
 If they are getting older, then perhaps they can no longer hold it for as long as they used to and could benefit from a check-up with your vets.
 If they are messing even if you are gone for a short time, even 5 minutes, then that would more likely be a sign of anxiety.

-Noise such as howling, barking or whining.
+Being noisy, such as howling, barking or whining?

 Get a neighbour to listen out, or set a video to record.
 It could be reactivity to passerbys or the postman.
 Solutions to this include training to get them used to doorbells and knocking, or shading the lower part of your windows.
 If it is sustained, then that would more likely be a sign of anxiety.